Govt allows 24x7 COVID vaccination; Indigenous Covaxin's phase three trial results show 81 percent efficacy | Health

 ''However, people have not accepted it.
 I am saying this to prevent people from falling prey to such propaganda,'' the chief minister added.

 Later, in a tweet, Vijayan said, ''Took the first dose of COVID vaccine today.
 Vaccines provide immunity to diseases.
 I encourage everyone to get vaccinated as and when it is available.
 Together, let us overcome this pandemic through scientific methods.''
-Prime Minister Narendra Modi, several union ministers and other prominent leaders and personalities have taken the COVID-vaccine in the second phase.
+Prime Minister Narendra Modi, several union ministers and other prominent leaders and personalities are among those who have taken the COVID vaccine in the second phase.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)